DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

      low-latency, event-driven connections between the server and the browser

-How to improve API, tips :
+How to improve API, tips:
  - use pagination for a large number of entities sent by chunks;
  - requests and responses can be compressed;
  - caching requested data on a client side and reuse it;